 Pack Line Defense, created by Dick Bennett of Wisconsin-Stevens Point, is commonly used in some form by many coaches including Tom Izzo at Michigan State and Tony Bennett at Virginia.
 It is a variation of man-to-man defense with the biggest difference being off-ball defenders play in the gap instead of pressuring their player and denying the pass.
 Everyone except the player guarding the ball plays inside an imaginary line 16 feet from the rim also known as the pack line.
 As the ball moves around the perimeter, it is the responsibility of each defender to close out on the ball and aggressively pressure while the remaining defenders adjust their position accordingly to see both man and ball and prepare to help their teammates - five against the ball.

 Cloud Security is everyone's responsibility and while we are aggressively providing man-to-man defense on the active products, the rest of the team is continuously adjusting to find and fill gaps in the defensive strategy.
 We react to changing conditions and close out on threats while keeping business goals front of mind.

-IronBench Cloud Config is an enterprise framework and provides the source code for the entire implementation.
+Our teams also seek to build enterprise frameworks that provide the source code for the entire implementation.
 Product teams can utilize a customizable secure framework based on industry standards and practices on which to build secure supporting infrastructure.
-Compliance Navigator helps you aggressively challenge the ball handler while Cloud Config supports the team by helping them adjust to changing product needs efficiently and securely working from a library of standards-based templates.
+The approach helps you aggressively challenge the ball handler while helping your team adjust to changing product needs efficiently and securely working from a library of standards-based templates.

 No easy lay-ups.